 Pillage: Swiss businessman under criminal investigation for war crimes in the DRC

 TRIAL International and the Open Society Justice Initiative (OSJI) welcome the opening of a formal criminal investigation by the Office of the Attorney General of Switzerland into Chris Huber, a Swiss national active in the mining sector.
-Huber is suspected of having committed pillage in the Democratic Republic of the Congo, a war crime under Swiss law.
-Both organizations had been investigating the case since 2013, and had filed a criminal complaint (dénonciation pénale), backed by numerous pieces of first-hand evidence, in November 2016.
+Huber is suspected of having committed pillage in the Democratic Republic of the Congo (DRC), a war crime under Swiss law.
+Both organizations had been investigating the case since 2013, and had filed a criminal denunciation, backed by numerous pieces of first-hand evidence, in November 2016.

-The Office of the Attorney General (OAG) has now confirmed having opened criminal proceedings against Swiss businessman Christoph Huber, Bloomberg revealed today.
-The OAG is investigating the alleged illegal trade of minerals in Democratic Republic of the Congo (DRC) during the armed conflicts of the Second Congo War (1998-2003), following the TRIAL International/OSJI dénonciation.
+The Office of the Attorney General (OAG) has now confirmed having opened criminal proceedings against Swiss businessman Christoph Huber.
+In March 2018, the OAG decided to investigate the alleged illegal trade of minerals in the DRC during the armed conflicts of the Second Congo War (1998-2003), following TRIAL International and OSJI’s criminal denunciation.

-“Our investigations unveiled corporate documents, as well as internal paperwork belonging to the RCD Goma, which demonstrate Chris Huber’s business dealings with the armed group”, said Bénédict De Moerloose“At a time when the public increasingly demands of corporate actors that they respect and protect human rights, the opening of an investigation into a Western businessman conducting illegal trade in a conflict zone sends a strong signal to the whole mining sector”.
+“Our investigations unveiled corporate documents, as well as internal paperwork belonging to the RCD-Goma, which demonstrate Chris Huber’s business dealings with the armed group”, said Bénédict De Moerloose“At a time when the public increasingly demands from corporate actors that they respect and protect human rights, the opening of an investigation into a Western businessman conducting illegal trade in a conflict zone sends a strong signal to the whole mining sector”.

 Both organizations call upon the OAG to promptly complete its investigation.

-Holding a trial would constitute a historical precedent.
+Should this investigation lead to a trial, it would constitute a historical precedent.
 Indeed, since the aftermath of the Second World War, it seems that no corporate actor has ever been found guilty of pillage, although this practice, in particular the looting of raw materials in conflict zones, has in the past decades reached alarming proportions.

 Read the full press kit